Mkhzoumi/taskmaster/README.md

 + adding the ability to make new task from another applications by using the share text.

+#### lab42 changelog:

++ adding the google location services to the application.
++ modify the schema of the task to include the longtitude and the latitude information.
++ modify the task details activity to show the longtitude and the latitude of the task creator.

 ## here are some screens of the application

 ### the home page of the application:

 <img src="screenshots/home.jpg" height="400" alt="Screenshot"/>